Metula: Ottoman period

 The origin of the town's name is المطلة.

-In 1816 the notable traveller James Silk Buckingham visited "a large village, called Metully, altogether inhabited by Druzes".
+In 1816, the notable traveller James Silk Buckingham visited "a large village, called Metully, altogether inhabited by Druzes".
 In 1875, Victor Guérin described Methelleh or Metelleh as a village with a spring, occupied by Druzes from the Hauran who cultivated a garden to the east.
 Soon afterwards, in 1881, the Palestine Exploration Fund's Survey of Western Palestine recorded "El Mutallah: A small village, built of stone, containing about 100 Druzes, situated on slope of hill, near a large stream, surrounded by arable land."

+Aryeh L. Avneri writes that the village had previously been Christian, but the inhabitants had to flee during the 1860 civil conflict between the Christians and Druze of Mount Lebanon, with Druze families from Beit Meri being accepted by Jabur Bey as tenant farmers to Mutalla after the war.

 Founding of the Jewish moshava

 When the Druze rebellion of 1895 broke out the men of Mutallah joined its ranks.
-Since the women were not able to cope with the work, the owner of the land, a Christian from Sidon named Jabur Bey Riskalas (Greek Diplomat to Middle East), sold 12,800 dunams of land to Baron de Rothschild's chief officer Joshua Ossovetski.
+Since the women were not able to cope with the work, the owner of the land, a Christian from Sidon known as Jabur Bey, sold 12,800 dunams of land to Baron de Rothschild's chief officer Joshua Ossovetski.
 It had been inhabited and cultivated by more than 600 Druze tenant farmers.
 When the Druze Rebellion was put down, the men returned and demanded their tenancy rights back.
 Ossovetski called in the Turkish authorities, who came to arrest the Druse as deserters and rebels, while Ossovetski offered them compensation to leave the land.
 Many were dissatisfied with the amount offered and eight years of feuds and violent clashes ensued.
 Eventually an agreement was reached between the villagers and the Jewish Colonization Association in 1904 for an additional payment of 60,000 francs (3,000 Turkish pounds).
 This episode brought much criticism of the methods of Rothschild's agents, including some from other Zionists such as Ahad Ha'am.
 The Druze moved to other Druze-inhabited villages, including Isfiya on Mount Carmel.

+The Jewish moshava settlement was founded in June 1896 by 60 farming families from more established settlements and 20 families of non-farming professions.
+Most of the founders were immigrants from Russia.
+Pioneers (halutzim) from Petah Tikva also joined in settling Metula, as did some religious scholars from Safed.